-We have had an overwhelming response of disappointment at the cancellation of the 2019 Kloof Conservancy Indigenous Open Gardens Show and whilst it is too late to organise a full show a “no-frills” pop-up gardens event will be held in its place.
+We received an overwhelming response of disappointment at the cancellation of the 2019 Kloof Conservancy Indigenous Open Gardens Show and whilst it was too late to organise a full show a “no-frills” pop-up gardens event was held in its place.

 Saturday and Sunday, 22 and 23 June 2019